tourajvaziri/MyWebsite/src/pages/Differentiation-Integration-simulation.md

 ---
 title: "Differentiation and Integration: Interactive Calculus Simulation"
 date: "2023-08-19"
 excerpt: "This interactive simulation utilizes car displacement, velocity, and acceleration to teach Integration and Differentiation.
-Witness real-time graphs coming to life and explore the beauty of math in motion.
-Try it now: [Math Motion Simulation](https://car-displacement-velocity-and-acceleration-graphs.touraj.repl.co/)"
+Witness real-time graphs coming to life and explore the beauty of math in motion."
 ---

 The goal is to teach calculus Integration and Differentiation topics using car displacement, velocity, and acceleration.
 As the car moves, the graphs of Displacement, velocity, and acceleration over time are drawn.